 The doctor may ask you:

-- When did your loved one's memory loss begin?
+- When did the person's memory loss begin?

 - Did the memory loss come on gradually or suddenly?

 - Has anything like this ever happened before?

 - What happened just before the memory loss?

 - Did the person experience an accident that may have injured his or her head?